+Dues are self-selected and range from $35 to $125 per year.
 The ACMHE is funded by a combination of membership dues, event fees and individual and foundation support.
-Dues are self-selected and range from $35 to $115.
+To join, submit the membership application.

 The mission of the ACMHE is to advocate for contemplative practice in higher education; to encourage new forms of inquiry and imaginative thinking; and to educate active citizens who will support a more just and compassionate direction for society.
 The ACMHE supports members in the development of contemplative pedagogy, research methodology, epistemology and organizational designs by creating forums for the exchange of diverse perspectives on contemplative practice in higher education.
 It supports the creation of a community of contemplative educators, scholars, administrators and students to develop a broad culture of contemplation in the academy.